How to demonstrate more ICF core competencies by having a Coaching Plan

 I have clients where our Coaching Plan is defined by specific outcomes and how they might measure progress toward those outcomes.

 Other clients have a more general direction such as improving leadership skills.
-Each coaching session is ‘unpacking’ what that means to them.
+Each coaching session is ‘unpacking,’ exploring and clarifying what that specifically means to them.

-The point is that you have had a conversation with your client about what they want to move toward, and their desired outcomes are documented in some way, which I call a Coaching Plan.
+The key is the coach as a conversation with their client about what they want to improve about themselves, and their desired outcomes are documented in some way; which I call a Coaching Plan.

 Common Mistakes Coaches Make